astronaut747/AirGroundCoord/README.md

 ## Simulation Results
 The project includes detailed simulation results showing the effectiveness of the LKF and EKF in handling real-time disturbances and measurement noise.
 It provides insights into the trade-offs between different filter designs and their impact on system performance.

-## Contributing
-Contributions to enhance the project are welcome.
-Please fork the repository and submit a pull request with your suggested changes.

 ## Authors
 - Sameer Swain